-Air pollution is a major concern for local people, which is why Hammersmith & Fulham Council, aided by a resident-led Air Quality Commission, is doing everything we can to tackle the problem.
-Visit the Air Quality Commission's web page.
+Air pollution is a major concern for our residents, which is why we created a resident-led Air Quality Commission to see how we can solve this deadly problem.

 Nearly one in seven early deaths (15 per cent) in Hammersmith & Fulham are attributed to nitrogen dioxide air pollution – the eighth highest level in London according to King’s College London.
 A further 8.1 per cent of early deaths per year are attributed to small particulate matter.

 If Heathrow expansion goes ahead, the fight against air pollution is going to get tougher.

 Thanks to our monitoring in Hammersmith & Fulham, you can gain a more detailed understanding of the air quality near you.
 View current pollution levels in the borough and across London on the London Air website.

 Causes and effects